 - Report DNS message content to SMF .

-- Send the DNS message to a preconfigured DNS server/resolver or an indicated DNS server as following (The indicated DNS server is included in the DNS handling rule):
+- Send the DNS message to a preconfigured DNS server/resolver or indicated DNS server(s) as following (The indicated DNS server(s) is / are included in the DNS handling rule):

-- Including the information to build optional EDNS Client Subnet option in the DNS message (The information for the EASDF to build the EDNS Client Subnet option is included in the DNS handling rule).
+- Including the information to build optional EDNS Client Subnet option in DNS request message(s) (The information for the EASDF to build the EDNS Client Subnet option is included in the DNS handling rule).